Carolyn is a stay-at-home mom and knows the struggles of trying to make money while still being there for her children.

-- Home Care- you do not require any sort of degree if you wish to work in home care as a support worker.
-This job requires you to do lighthouse cleaning, shopping and cooking, for example.
-The pay is decent (especially if you apply through your provincial government) and you can specify which shifts you are willing to work.
+You do not require any sort of degree if you wish to work in home care as a support worker.
+This job requires you to do light house cleaning, shopping and cooking, for example.
+The pay is decent (especially if you apply through your provincial government), and you can specify which shifts you are willing to work.
 Be careful which company you choose to work for as some expect you to be available evenings and weekends and do much more than light cleaning or cooking.

 I would recommend that you have CPR training and adequate space if you want to watch children during the day or before and after school.
-Your home MUST be child-proof and safe for children.
+Your home must be child-proof and safe for children.
 You can advertise online, in the newspaper and through your local schools.

-There is a big demand for school bus drivers here in Canada and they offer FREE training, the pay is good and the hours you work are during school hours.
+There is a big demand for school bus drivers here in Canada and they offer free training.
+The pay is good, and the hours you work are during school hours.